filecoin-project/specs/src/algorithms/crypto/signatures.md

 oracle.
 These tags are indicated in the relevant places throughout the specs.
 Read more about this in {{<sref randomness>}}.

+In the case of BLS signatures used as part of the Filecoin VRF, we define the following DSTs, byte of little endian uint64 representations of the following numbers:
+- for generating a new random ticket:           TicketDST   = `1`
+- for generating randomness for ElectionPoSt:   PoStDST     = `2`

+As with Filecoin's use of hash function we also define an input delimeter to separate concatenated elements for input to a signature (or hash), as a byte  of little endian uint 64 representation of the following:
+- inputDelimeter = `0`

+Alphanumerics used as input to signatures are encoded as ASCII strings.

 ## Signature Types

 Filecoin currently uses two types of signatures: